-San Francisco Ferry Terminal West and East Berth Ramp Rehabilitation, Project #2443.
+San Francisco Ferry Terminal West and East Berth Ramp Rehabilitation, Contract No. 2024-F-010.
 On March 22, 2024, the Board, by Resolution No. 2024-016, approved Project #2443, SFFT West and East Berth Ramp Rehabilitation, with a total project budget of \$6,268,000.
 Project #2443 covers the scope of berths rehabilitation work that was previously covered by two separate projects - Project #2443, SFFT Inner Berth Hydraulics, and Project #2444, SFFT Outer Berth Rehabilitation.

 On April 16, 2024, Engineering staff submitted an application to the Port of San Francisco for a construction permit for the project.
 On June 14, 2024, the District received the approved permit.
 On July 16, 2024, Engineering staff finalized the construction bid documents and advertised the project for construction bids.
-On August 7, 2024, a pre-bid meeting and site walk with interested contractors was held.
+On September 25th, 2024, the bids were received.